Parks in this Network

 Real-Time Data - USGS Water Quality Monitoring Station

-As part of the network's water quality monitoring program, NGPN partnered with the USGS Wyoming Water Science Center to install and operate a continuous monitoring station on the Niobrara River at Agate Fossil Beds National Monument.
+As part of the Network's water quality monitoring program, NGPN partnered with the USGS Nebraska Water Science Center to install and operate a continuous monitoring station along Bow Creek at Missouri National Recreational River.
 The station provides real-time data on gauge height, temperature, specific conductance, pH, and dissolved oxygen during the 2015 ice-free season..

 Outreach – Exotic Plants Early Detection Flyers